CiiruNgunjiri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 13-print_float
 Prints the value of the environment variable `NUM` formatted to two decimal places.

+### 100-decimal_to_hexadecimal
+Description: Converts a decimal (base 10) number stored in the environment variable DECIMAL to its hexadecimal (base 16) lowercase representation.

+Implementation: Uses Bash built-in printf for conversion.

+Usage:

+bash
+export DECIMAL=1337
+./100-decimal_to_hexadecimal
+# Output: 539

+###  101-rot13
+Description: Reads input from standard input and outputs the ROT13-encoded text.

+Implementation: Utilizes tr for ASCII text character substitution.

+Usage:

+bash
+./101-rot13 < inputfile

+### 102-odd
+Description: Prints every other line from input, starting with the first line.

+Implementation: Uses awk with condition on record number.

+Usage:

+bash
+ls -1 | ./102-odd

+### 103-water_and_stir
+Description: Adds two numbers given in non-standard bases:

+WATER is a number in base "water" (w,a,t,e,r).

+STIR is a number in base "stir" (s,t,i,r).

+Outputs the sum in base "bestchol" (b,e,s,t,c,h,o,l).

+Constraints:

+No use of &&, ||, ;, sed, or bc.

+Pure Bash with built-in arithmetic.

+Strict checking of digit validity.

+Provided as a strictly 2-line script using embedded multi-line logic via bash -c.

+Important:

+The input variables must only contain valid characters from their respective digit sets.

+Invalid characters (e.g., . in STIR) will cause the script to error out.

+Usage:

+bash
+export WATER="ewwatratewa"
+export STIR="tiitirtrtr"  # Ensure only valid digits present ./103-water_and_stir

+## General Notes
+All scripts are designed to be portable and conform to strict shell scripting standards suitable for system engineering tasks.

+Explicitly avoid forbidden operators to ensure simple, maintainable, and portable shell code.

+Use executable permissions where necessary:

+bash
+chmod +x script_name
+Input validation is performed where applicable to ensure meaningful error messages.

 ## Requirements and Constraints

 - All scripts include the shebang `#!/bin/bash` as the first line.